IBM/universal-connectors/README.md

 [Here](docs/developing_plugins_gi.md) is a guide for developing new plug-ins for Guardium Insights.

-### Use Logstash's Ruby filter plug-in
+###<a name="Ruby-filter"></a> Use Logstash's Ruby filter plug-in
-For adding a parsing section as a pre-processing stage prior to executing the filter plug-in, use [Ruby filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html).
+For adding a parser to the filter section of the configuration file as a pre-processing stage prior to executing the filter plug-in, use [Ruby filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html).

-### Develop a Ruby filter plug-in
+###<a name="Ruby-plug-in"></a> Develop a Ruby filter plug-in
 For developing a Ruby filter plug-in, use [How to write a Logstash filter plugin](https://www.elastic.co/guide/en/logstash/current/filter-new-plugin.html)